OpenTOSCA/opentosca-vintner/docs/docs/edmm/index.md

 1. A `software.application` node template always requires a `source.archive` or `system.package` deployment artifact.
 1. A `software.application` node template with an `source.archive` deployment artifact always requires the `start` operation and the `stop` operation.
-1. A `software.application` node template with a `source.archive` deployment artifact implicitly requires an `virtual.machine` or `gcp.appengine` node template as host.
+1. A `software.application` node template with a `source.archive` deployment artifact implicitly requires an `remote.machine` or `gcp.appengine` node template as host.
-1. A `software.application` node template with a `system.package` deployment artifact implicitly requires an `virtual.machine` node template as host.
+1. A `software.application` node template with a `system.package` deployment artifact implicitly requires an `remote.machine` node template as host.

 ## Service Applications

-1. A `service.application` node template on a `virtual.machine` host is started as `systemd` service.
+1. A `service.application` node template on a `remote.machine` host is started as `systemd` service.
 1. A `service.appcliation` always requires a  `source.archive` or `container.image` deployment artifact.
 1. A `service.application` does not require a `stop` operation.
 1. A `service.application` node template with a `container.image` deployment artifact implicitly requires a `docker.engine`, `gcp.cloudrun`, or `kubernetes` node template as host.

 ## Virtual Machine

-1. A `virtual.machine` node template always requires a `machine.image` deployment artifact.
+1. A `remote.machine` node template always requires a `machine.image` deployment artifact.

 ## Management Operations